- When does the Festival announce the programme for 2013?

 Why are some films screened at the Auckland and Wellington legs of the Festival, but not at any other location?

 Increasingly niche cinemas in the smaller centres are able to fill the gaps, picking up films that have become available for release in New Zealand as a result of their popularity at the Auckland and Wellington legs of the Festival.
 Discerning audiences throughout the country benefit from the work of the Festivals and Auckland and Wellington audiences who have met the substantial establishing costs of so many of the films that we import in the first place.
-If you succeed in having some of the films you're missing in your
+If you succeed in having some of the films you're missing in your local Festival screened locally in the year that follows, then we'll be as pleased about that as you are.

 Why are there only one or two sessions of most films?
 Why aren't there extra screenings of some sold-out films?